GFW4Fun/x-ui-pro/readme.md

 -xuiver 2.4.7  # XUI Panel version (default is 'last' version)
 ```
 ```
--country ru,cn,de,fi,us (Only users from these countries are allowed to connect) ## -country xx (All countries are allowed)
+-country ru,cn,de,fi,us (Only users from these countries are allowed to connect) ## -country xx (All countries are allowed) !works with -cdn on!
 ```
 ```
 -secure yes   # Enable Nginx auth + Block Bad UA [xray,v2ray,go-http-client,vpn,proxy,tunnel,bot...]
 (Only advanced users)